William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 'sustain annually a wax light and torch burning before the altar of the Blessed Virgin in the Chapel of Wodybromwig all the year when other wax lights and torches are lighted in the said Chapel.'

 Built in local sandstone perhaps in the mid-12th century, the chapel would have been roughly the size of the present chancel.
-Evidence of the original stonework still survives.
+Evidence of the original stonework survives.
 Outside the church the 18th-century building at ground level has a run of decorative sandstone above a brick foundation.
 At the east end, however, there is no brick - the foundations of the chancel are made entirely of stone.
 These are very likely to be the original Norman foundations.
-And inside the church in the north wall of the chancel where an aumbry was built in the 18th century, a wall of sandstone blocks can be seen behind the Georgian oak panelling.
+And inside the church in the north wall of the chancel where an aumbry was built after the 18th century rebuilding, a wall of sandstone blocks can be seen behind the Georgian oak panelling.
 Beighton's drawing shows the chancel to have been made entirely of stone.

 The church was greatly extended during the early 15th century as a large timber-framed building.
 The trees used were of great dimensions; the posts holding up the roof are some 23 feet tall and 20 inches square.
 They must have been some hundreds of years old when they were felled.
 Carpenters' marks on the east side of the roof timbers suggest that the framework was laid out on the ground facing away from the chancel and then raised up to meet it.